-You may be aware that the command line version of the Disk Cleanup Utility in Windows offers many more clean-up options.
-Just earlier today, we saw how we can force Disk Cleanup Utility to delete ALL temporary files, including those temporary files created in the last 7 days.
+You may be aware that the command-line version of the Disk Cleanup Utility in Windows offers many more clean-up options.
+Just earlier today, we saw how we could force Disk Cleanup Utility to delete ALL temporary files, including those temporary files created in the last 7 days.

-In this tutorial, we will see how to activate some additional cleaning options and automate the cleanup operation, so that you don’t need to run the Disk Cleanup Utility or Cleanmgr.exe in Windows 10/8/7 manually, every time.
+In this tutorial, we will see how to activate some additional cleaning options and automate the cleanup operation, so that you don’t need to run the Disk Cleanup Utility or Cleanmgr.exe in Windows 11/10/8/7 manually, every time.
 We will see how to use the Command line version of Disk Cleanup Tool or Cleanmgr.exe with more cleaning options.
-Use Task Scheduler to run it automatically using sageset, sagerun arguments.
+Use Task Scheduler to run it automatically using

-If you have noted, these are the options available in Cleanmgr.exe when you run it manually.
+If you have noticed, these are the options available in Cleanmgr.exe when you run it manually.

 The options being offered may include: